sqjin/CellChat/README.md

 ```
 devtools::install_github("sqjin/CellChat")
 ```
 It takes 1 min to install the package on a normal computer.
-You might need to manually intall the dependencies [ComplexHeatmap](https://github.com/jokergoo/ComplexHeatmap) using `devtools::install_github("jokergoo/ComplexHeatmap")` if it is not automtically installed.
+You might need to manually intall the dependencies [ComplexHeatmap](https://github.com/jokergoo/ComplexHeatmap) using `devtools::install_github("jokergoo/ComplexHeatmap")` if it is not automatically installed.

 ## Vignettes
 Please check the vignettes directory of the repo.